medik8s/self-node-remediation/README.md

-# Poison Pill k8s Node Remediation
+# Poison Pill - Automatic Kubernetes Node Remediation
 Existing baremetal remediation strategies utilize BMC credentials to power-cycle and/or reprovision the host.
 However there are also environments that either do not include BMCs, or there are policies in place that prevent them from being utilized.
 Such environments would also benefit from